Set up a Scottish National Investment Bank

 On the 4th of July 2019, the Economy, Energy and Fair Work Committee unanimously backed the creation of a SNIB and have requested more discussion along some of the issues that we have identified in particular such as diversifying the SNIB's missions into housing and renewable energy and seeking to clarify the role and responsibility for a stakeholder advisory group within the bank.
 The official report from the committee can be read here.

-In the cases of both the SNIB and the SNIC, Common Weal remains a recognised key stakeholder and we continue to work constructively with the relevant teams to ensure that these campaigns achieve the best possible results.
+As the SNIB launches and begins its work, Common Weal remains a recognised key stakeholder and we continue to work constructively with the relevant teams to ensure that these campaigns achieve the best possible results.